expz/spin-class/README.md

 ### Double Deep Q-Learning (DDQN)

-This is implemented for CartPole-v0 and FrozenLake-v2 (slippery and non-slippery).
+This is implemented for CartPole-v0 and FrozenLake-v1 (slippery and non-slippery).
 To use it, use the `--algo ddqn` flag.

+### Distributional Q-Learning (C51)

+This is implemented for CartPole-v0 and Frozenlake-v1 (slippery and non-slippery).
+To use it, use the `--algo c51` flag.